SAP SE – Annual report – 31 December 2025

 - All forecast and performance reviews with all senior managers globally are based on the non-IFRS measures, rather than the respective IFRS financial measures.

-Our non-IFRS financial measures reflect adjustments based on the items below, as well as adjustments for the related income tax effects.
+Our non-IFRS financial performance measures reflect adjustments based on the items below, as well as adjustments for the related income tax effects.

 Operating Expense (Non-IFRS)